 I use a mix of – curd, ginger-garlic paste, salt, spices, mustard oil, fenugreek leaves, and the homemade pickle (achaar) masala to make a marinade for the tikka.

-Watch Tawa Paneer Tikka Video
+Watch Paneer Tikka Video

 Store the leftover grilled paneer tikka in airtight containers in the refrigerator.
 Use them for stuffing sandwiches, tacos, and wraps.

-FAQ’s Related To Paneer Tikka
+FAQs Related To Paneer Tikka

 Fire up the charcoal and prepare the barbecue grill.
 Brush the barbecue grill with little mustard oil.
 Place the paneer tikka skewers over the grill and cook evenly from both sides.
-Once the paneer tikka starts turning charred and crisp from the edges remove it from the grill.
+Once the paneer tikka starts turning charred and crisp from the edges, remove it from the grill.

-More Paneer Recipes For You:
+More Paneer Recipes

-If you try this recipe and love it, please leave a comment and a Star Rating.
-This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.
+If you try this recipe and love it, please leave a comment and a rating.
+This helps us grow and reach other food lovers like you.

 Achari Paneer Tikka Recipe